fictiontribe/ft-blog-gatsby/content/blog/its-time-for-a-content-refresher/index.md

 ### This is only a start
 With trends, technology and audiences constantly changing, content will continue to evolve too.
 But the fundamental reason people consume content will stay the same: To be engaged and to learn something.
 It’s our hope this guide can serve as a starting point for finding the best ways to meet those needs.

-<a href="https://blog.fictiontribe.com/assets/FictionTribe-asset-guide.pdf" target="_blank">Download Matching Content to Story: Your Guide to Finding the Right Medium.</a>
+<a href="https://blog.fictiontribe.com/assets/FictionTribe-asset-guide.pdf" target="_blank">Download Matching Story to Content: Your Guide to Finding the Right Medium.</a>